What is Multi-Factor Authentication (MFA)?

 What is Two Factor Authentication (2FA)?

-Two Factor Authentication (2FA) is probably the most common type of Multi-Factor Authentication.
+Two Factor Authentication (2FA) is probably the most common type of multi-factor authentication.
 It requires two identifiers to verify the user’s identity.
-Technically speaking, a combination of any two identifying factors would be considered 2FA, but the most common combination includes the verification code, often referred to as a One Time Password or OTP.
+Technically speaking, a combination of any two identifying factors would be considered 2FA, but the most common combination includes a verification code often referred to as a One Time Password or OTP.

 The One Time Password can be sent by different platforms and messaging channels.
 The most common ones we see are email and SMS, but did you know you can also send out OTPs over WhatsApp?
 And what about an OTP over Voice?